 The teens, apparently insulted by the remark, surrounded Johnson, yelling at him, at which point he backed out of the restaurant, telling the teens to “stay back.”
 A video shows the tail-end of the altercation, with the manager of the McDonald’s telling the teens to “get the [bleep] out of my store” several times.

 According to my police officer friend, the chaos in this incident is going to make it very difficult to untangle exactly what happened.
 But regardless of how this case ends up in court, there are several things the rest of us can take away from it.

-First, nowadays, anything we do, especially if it involves a gun, will more than likely be preserved on video, not to mention blasted all over the internet.
+Nowadays, anything we do, especially if it involves a gun, will more than likely be preserved on video, not to mention blasted all over the internet.
 And, unfortunately, even video does not always tell the whole story.

-Third, and perhaps most important, this incident need never have happened.
+Perhaps most important, this incident need never have happened.
 If Mr. Johnson had simply refrained from commenting, he could have avoided this entire situation.

-Finally, both of the above cases underscore a basic self-defense rule: Unless you or another person is clearly in imminent physical danger, you should just mind your own business!
+Both of the above cases underscore a basic self-defense rule: Unless you or another person is clearly in imminent physical danger, you should just mind your own business!

 We should be doing our best to avoid trouble, not looking for it.